LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 The engineer pointed out that to prevent hoaxes or inaccurate information in crisis contexts in social networks it is advisable to "predict viral behavior when we still have small numbers" and that, if the figures are excessive, as can happen on Twitter, it is advisable to reduce them for analysis with the application of Big Data.

-Pablo Urruchi assured that, in the analysis of a phenomenon in social networks, it is not relevant a publication that obtains a large number of interactions in a single day, but those that experience exponential growth over a given period.
+Pablo Urruchi assured that, in the analysis of a phenomenon in social networks, it is not relevant a publication that obtains a great issue of interactions in a single day, but those that experience an exponential growth throughout a determined period.

 Prevention strategies also include bots, but are they the cause of fake news: "The intention behind the application of these machines that automate messages is not necessarily malicious," said the engineer.
-To unmask bots, he used logistic regression, which offers a probability by which the user can know whether or not he is in front of a machine.Unmasking 'bots
+To unmask bots, he used logistic regression, which offers a probability by which the Username can know whether or not it is in front of a machine.Unmasking 'bots

 Thus, he pointed out among other frequent circumstances, the fact that the bots usually have many followers, do not have a photo or it does not show a person, the date of creation is recent and publishes numerous and random mentions.
 "Russia and Nigeria are the two countries that tend to generate the highest volume of bots," he added.

 However, there are sophisticated bots that "skip categorizations".
 "In these cases, how do we know what we're dealing with?
 We will find out by the way it publishes.
-Maybe it has a photograph, a small number of followers and a slightly older creation date, but if we analyze its publications, the result will be a measured, constant and linear dissemination."
+Maybe it has a photograph, a issue of followers that is not too high and a slightly older creation date, but if we analyze its publications, the result will be a measured, constant and linear diffusion."